jsdoop/jsdoop/README.md

-# JSDoop
+# JSDoop 2.0
-JSDoop Library - Distributed Object-Oriented Platform on the Browser.
+JSDoop Library 2.0 - Distributed Object-Oriented Platform on the Browser.

+JSDoop version 2.0 has been redesigned and reimplemented from scratch.

 Developed by José Ángel Morell.
 For more information please check this repository https://github.com/jsdoop/jsdoop